Error codes and HTTP status codes

 Sometimes when you try to visit a web page, you’re met with an HTTP status code.
 These are messages from the web server about the status of the page you’re trying to visit.

 You can even utilise some of these status codes to provide assistance to search engines and visitors.
 A 301 redirect, for example, (which we will discuss later) will let search engine bots know that a page has been moved somewhere else permanently.
-Someone browsing your website won't be aware of the 301 redirect as such - they will simply land on the page you have redirected them to, rather than on a broken link.
+Someone browsing your Shopify store won't be aware of the 301 redirect as such - they will simply land on the page you have redirected them to, rather than on a broken link.

 HTTP status codes and error codes are all 3 digit numbers (for example the 301 in a ‘301 redirect’).
 The first number is always a 1, 2, 3, 4 or 5 which classifies the status category.
 The second and third number in the code then indicate what the specific status is, within the broader category.